This post has been updated for recipe, photos and content since its original publication in 2015.

 - Add a cup of water and salt to a non-stick 8-9" skillet.
 Bring to a boil.
 Blanch the asparagus by adding it to the water and boil for 2-3 minutes or until just crisp tender.
 While asparagus cooks prepare an ice bath (ice and water) in a medium bowl.
 Transfer blanched asparagus to the ice water to shock it and stop the cooking.
 (This also helps preserve the bright green color of the vegetable).
 Dry the asparagus lightly with paper towels and transfer to a small bowl.
-Set aside.
+Reserve the frilly tops of the asparagus separately, for decoration and set aside.

 - Pour the water out of the pan and dry it.
-Set the pan back on the burner and add olive oil.
-Heat over medium-medium high heat and add mushrooms.
-Cook until mushrooms give off their liquid and begin to brown, 3-4 minutes.
-Add mushrooms to the asparagus and toss to combine.
+Set the pan back on the burner and 1 1/2 teaspoons of olive oil.
+Heat over medium-medium high heat and add onions and Canadian bacon or ham.
+Cook until onions soften and become fragrant and ham is heated through Transfer the vegetables to a small bowl.

 - In a medium bowl crack the eggs and add salt and pepper.
 Whisk to combine.

 - Spray the pan liberally with non-stick cooking spray and add the remainder of the olive oil.
 Heat the pan over medium to medium high heat and pour, the eggs into the center of the pan.
 Do not stir or jostle the pan around.

 - Toss the asparagus, ham and sun-dried tomato mixture together and sprinkle it evenly over the eggs.
 Lightly press the vegetables into the eggs.
 Add the shredded cheese over the eggs and vegetables in an even layer and sprinkle the asparagus tops over the cheese, decoratively.
 Cook for about 2-3 minutes until edges begin to cook, but center is still wet.